zephyrproject-rtos/zephyr/boards/nxp/frdm_rw612/doc/index.rst

 Fetch Binary Blobs
 ******************

-To support Bluetooth, frdm_rw612 requires fetching binary blobs, which can be achieved by running the following command:
+To support Bluetooth or Wi-Fi, frdm_rw612 requires fetching binary blobs, which can be achieved by running the following command:

 .. code-block:: console